madiele/vod2pod-rss/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability use the Security tag and report it privatly, I'll try to do my best to fix it
+If you find a vulnerability use the Security tab and report it privatly, I'll try to do my best to fix it